 Step Four

 Take your ruffled strip and roll it into a spiral so it looks like a flower.
 Hand stitch the bottom of your flower with some strong thread and just sew the heck out of it to make sure all the layers are secure and together.
 You want to make sure it is curious baby proof and that it will make it through the laundry!
 Once you are happy with your flower, pick where you want to attach it to your shirt and hand sew it to that spot, again using lots of stitches to secure it in place.
+Your done!
+Put it on your little girl and it will be as cute as can be!

 May 9, 2012